Grand Dental logo

 • The medical grade nylon is strong and robust while having less intraoral mass than other brands.

-• The sharkfin/plane advancement is, anecdotaly, our preferred advancement apparatus.
+• The sharkfin/plane advancement is our preferred advancement apparatus.

 • They are easily adjustable with titration possible from 1.0 mm of retrusion to 5.0 mm of protrusion from the starting point, all in 0.5mm increments.